For more detailed information, please change to the German version of this website.

 Please note that the application process runs exclusively through the TU Berlin and is therefore subject to a different procedure.

-Master applicants who have completed or will complete their first professional degree (usually Bachelor) at a German university and apply with an ECTS certificate submit their application directly to the TU Berlin.
+Master applicants who have completed or will complete their first university degree (usually Bachelor) at a German university and apply with an ECTS certificate submit their application directly to the TU Berlin.

 Please register first via the online registration